atom-robotics-lab/line_follower_omnidrive/README.md

-# Line_follower
+# Line_follower_omnidrive

 This is line follower robot based on OpenCV(computer vision).
 # Introduction
-In this project, we use OpenCV to capture video from the Image sensor on the bot and then process the image by __masking__ the path and drawing __Contour & Momments__ of the masked image.
-Now in bot_control class we use __P(proportional control)__ to correct the deviation of the bot from the path and publish them into the __/cmd_vel__ topic which helps the bot to take a turn.
+In this project, we find the error between the centroid of the line and the centroid of the robot, and we rotate the robot untill the error is equal to 0.The data is taken from the feedback.py script and using the values provided by feedback.py we provide velocity to cmd_vel node via the controller.py script.

 <img src = "https://github.com/atom-robotics-lab/line_follower/blob/main/Assets/work_flow.png" >